jenniferslagt/adopt-a-dog/README.md

 * The images of the Dog API have a bad resolution.
 * Can you send a parameter from one module to another?
 In this way it could be easier to split up the JS code into more modules.
 * The try/catch block is something you actually use in situations that could likely fail.
 That chance is in this case small, so the block is not necessarry.
 (I kept it just to show that I understand how it works)
+* Note that there are a lot of comments in the JS code.
+I wouldn't do this in a real project, but remember that the goal is to learn from these projects on github.
+So these explanations are just to help.